Last updated on December 10, 2023

 While previous research has looked at associations between specific plant foods, such as tomatoes, and prostate cancer, this latest study examined what impact an overall plant-rich eating pattern might have.

-“We were very interested to look at dietary patterns, [because of] these previous findings and the fact that people consume an overall diet, not just one food,” Dr. Stacy Loeb, MD, Ph.D., who co-authored the study, said in an interview this week with Urology Times.
+“We were very interested in looking at dietary patterns, [because of] these previous findings and the fact that people consume an overall diet, not just one food,” Dr. Stacy Loeb, MD, Ph.D., who co-authored the study, said in an interview this week with Urology Times.